auroraGPT-ANL/inference-gateway/README.md

 ### Register Two Globus Applications

+**Service API Application**

-To handle authorization within the API, the Gateway needs to be registered as a Globus **Service API application**:
+To handle authorization within the API, the Gateway needs to be registered as a Globus Service API application:

 1. Visit [developers.globus.org](https://app.globus.org/settings/developers) and sign in.
 2. Under **Register an...**, click on **Register a service API ...**.